photo of notebook that says make it happen on it next to a bouquet of tulips

 Why Building a Routine is Important

 For myself, I make sure I have things built into my routine that will move the needle.
-To me, it is so important to set myself up for success and to hit the ground running.
+To me, it is important to set myself up for success and to hit the ground running.
 I dread walking into my office in the morning and thinking, “wait, what is it I needed to do today?”

 • Brush your teeth